Amblyopia Services from Your Optometrist in South Windsor

 Some children are better suited to the use of eye drops than to patching.
 Computer scenarios that can stimulate improvements in vision are often beneficial for our patients who are adults or older children.

-Schedule an Appointment with Our Optometrist in Manchester CT
+Schedule an Appointment with Our Optometrist in South Windsor, CT

 How long has it been since your last eye exam?
 Take a moment today to call our Prudhomme Vision practice at (860) 644-3364 to schedule exams for your family with our optometrist in South Windsor, CT.
 Our eye doctors provide a full range of vision and eye care services and tailor treatment to each patient we see.